This post may contain affiliate links, please see the privacy policy for details.

 - Take a medium to large sized heavy-bottomed pot, and add your honey and sugar in.
 Stir this mixture on medium heat until it has reached 300 degrees F.

-- Once your sugar mixture has reached 300 degrees, remove from heat and immediately bring it over to the stand mixer.
-With the mixer on medium high stream in about 3 Tablespoons of the hot sugar mixture, let it fully combine with the egg whites and whip for a few moments before slowly streaming in the remaining sugar mixture.
+- With the mixer on medium high stream in about 3 Tablespoons of the hot sugar mixture, let it fully combine with the egg whites and whip for a few moments before slowly streaming in the remaining sugar mixture.

-- Add in the lemon zest and vanilla extract.
-Pay close attention to how thick the mixture is getting as it cools, continue to whip it until the sides of the bowl are cool enough to keep your hand on it for 10 seconds, when this happens add in the nuts and give it one good mix to combine then shut it off.
-However, if the mixture is getting too thick before the bowl is cool enough to keep your hand on it, add the nuts in and stop mixing at any point.
+- When this happens, add in the nuts and give it one good mix to combine then shut it off.
+If the mixture is getting too thick before the bowl is cool enough to keep your hand on it, add the nuts in and stop mixing at any point.

 - Working quickly, pour the mixture into your prepared baking dish, on top of the wafer paper.
 Gently spread as evenly as possible.
 You can use a lightly greased spatula to spread the nougat if needed.